 I was particularly moved by his unforgettable photograph of a three-year-old girl sitting in a hospital bed holding a teddy bear after being injured in a German bombing raid.

 This deeply sympathetic photograph was as powerful a piece of visual propaganda as any made during those years.
-It widely seen in the U.S., still refusing to join the conflict at the time.
+It was widely seen in the U.S., still refusing to join the conflict at the time.
 It commanded Americans to take a keener interest in a war that, at that stage, still felt very far away.

 In like manner I was affected by the Soviet images of their forces battling the German invaders.
 The key battles fought by the Red Army on Ukrainian soil destroyed the spinal cord of Hitler’s Wehrmacht and led to the Fall of Berlin.